opnfv/fds/docs/scenarios/os-odl-fdio-dvr-noha/scenario.description.rst

 The picture below shows the key components.

-TODO: update the image:
-    1. Add LISP

 .. image:: FDS-basic-components.jpg

 Neutron Port Callflow
 =====================

+TODO: Add LISP to description below.

 When a port is created or updated, Neutron sends data to ODL Neutron Northbound which contain UUID, along with a host-id such as